Recreation Specialist - Federal Salaries of 2021

-Recreation Specialist was the 207th most popular job in the U.S. Government in 2016, with 671 employed.
-The most common payscale was the gs emp grades 3-10 paid leo special rate payscale.
+Recreation Specialist was the 201st most popular job in the U.S. Government in 2021, with 681 employed.
+The most common payscale was the gs employees in grades 3 through 10 paid a law enforcement officer special base rate payscale.

 Government Recreation Specialist jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Recreation Specialist job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation includes positions where the paramount requirement is for a general knowledge of the goals, principles, methods, and techniques of the broad field of recreation in evaluating recreation needs and in planning, organizing, advising on, and administering recreation activities and programs which promote the physical, creative, and social development of participants.

 |Agency||Employees Hired||Average Salary|

 |U.S. Coast Guard||21||$70,905.67|

 |Indian Health Service||13||$57,085.54|